Transgender Persons (Protection of Rights) Act, 2019

-The Transgender Persons (Protection of Rights) Act, 2019 is an act of the Parliament of India with the objective to provide for protection of rights of transgender people, their welfare, and other related matters.
-The act was introduced in the Lok Sabha, the lower house of the Parliament, on 19 July 2019 by the Minister of Social Justice and Empowerment, Thawar Chand Gehlot, in light of the lapse of the Transgender Persons (Protection of Rights) Bill, 2018 (Bill No. 210-C of 2016).
+The Transgender Persons (Protection of Rights) Act, 2019 is an act of the Parliament of India for protection of rights of transgender people, their welfare, and other related matters.
+The act was introduced in the Lok Sabha, the lower house of the Indian Parliament, on 19 July 2019 by the Minister of Social Justice and Empowerment, Thawar Chand Gehlot, in light of the lapse of the Transgender Persons (Protection of Rights) Bill, 2018 (Bill No. 210-C of 2016).
 The 2019 act and the immediately preceding 2018 bill, were both preceded by a 2016 version.
 They were met with protests and criticism by some transgender people, lawyers, and activists in India.
 The 2016 bill was sent to a standing committee which submitted its report in July 2017.
 Following this, the Lok Sabha tabled and passed a newer version of the bill in December 2018.
 However, it did not incorporate many of the committee's recommendations.
 Although members of the opposition criticised the 2019 act and assured activists that they would not vote in favour of it, it was passed by the Lok Sabha on 5 August 2019 and by the Rajya Sabha, the upper house of the Parliament, on 26 November 2019.
 The president assented to it on 5 December 2019, upon which the act was published in the Gazette of India.
 It has been in effect since 10 January 2020 following a notification of the same in the Gazette on the same day.